donPabloNow/FB-AI-Hackathon2020/README.md

 The web application is built with an AngularJS frontend and Node.js for backend functionality.
 To extract audio and process language I used JavaScript MediaStreams and sent the data to a wit.ai instance.
 I Leveraged the Spotify API to handle song recommendations and interfacing with active devices.
 The microphone audio visualization is built with p5.js.

 # Demo
-https://fluxdj.herokuapp.com/
+**NOTICE: while the site will function with non-premium accounts, the Spotify API is not able to interface with non-premium players directly, so songs will have to be manually played through iframes** https://fluxdj.herokuapp.com/